FusionAuth/fusionauth-site/site/_posts/2020-10-01-updating-crufty-php-application.md

 ---
 layout: blog-post
-title: Update a crufty PHP application to use OIDC for authorization
+title: Update a line of business PHP application to use OAuth for authorization
-description: Implement authentication and authorization using FusionAuth for a gateway API application that routes to two different microservices.
+description: We all have them.
+Line of business applications that have their own user datastore.
+How can you update them to use a centralized user datastore?
 author: Dan Moore
 image: blogs/node-microservices-gateway/building-a-microservices-gateway-application.png
 category: blog
-tags: client-php feature-connectors
+tags: client-php
 excerpt_separator: "<!--more-->"
 ---

 Sometimes applications get written by interns.
 Sometimes prototypes get put into production.
 Sometimes crufty old applications, called "legacy" by some, are called "money makers" by others.

-But once you introduce an auth system such as FusionAuth, you may want to control access to all applications, even those who might not have been written with OIDC/OAuth in mind.
+But once you introduce an auth system such as FusionAuth, you want to control access to all applications, even those not written with OIDC/OAuth in mind.

 <!--more-->

-In this two part series, you'll update a line of business PHP application with its own user data store to use a modern auth system.
+In this two part series, you'll update a (fake) line of business PHP application with its own user data store to use a modern auth system.
 In the second part, you'll learn about two methods to migrate accounts and profile data from a legacy data store to FusionAuth.

 The code is all available in a [FusionAuth GitHub repository](https://github.com/fusionauth/fusionauth-example-php-connector) so you can clone and follow along if you'd like.